Last Updated on by Catherine Tobsing

 That got my attention so I googled “Blue-headed Pionus Windy City Parrot” and didn’t get a whole lot.

 So guess what we can talk about for the next few minutes?

 Although Pionus Parrots are about the same shape and size as small Amazon parrots, they just don’t get the same respect.

 They’re not big parrots, they are not small parrots they are very nice midsized birds and compared to other species, relatively quiet.

 Harley the Coral Billed Pionus that Thinks He’s a Turkey!

 They’re great family pets.
-We don’t offer proposed psychological profiles of species like “they are quiet and standoffish” (until there’s several children in the home playing loudly and then the bird gets noisy and aggressive) or something like that.
+We don’t offer proposed psychological profiles of species like “they are quiet and standoffish” (until there are several children in the home playing loudly and then the bird gets noisy and aggressive) or something like that.

 Digression-> The outcome your bird is expecting is not necessarily the outcome you are expecting.
 It’s the holidays.
-In the aforementioned scenario, knowing that say, visiting nieces and nephews for the holidays were anticipated and could possibly agitate a bird who’s not used to small people with high voices.
-Different unkown flock.
+In the aforementioned scenario, knowing that say, visiting nieces and nephews for the holidays was anticipated and could possibly agitate a bird who’s not used to small people with high voices.
+Different unknown flock.

-Do you have a travel/evac/sleep cage you can move the bird into a quiet room and then perhaps integrate him or her into the festivities slowly.
-Do you know the outcomes your bird is expecting like?
+Do you have a travel/evac/sleep cage you can move the bird into a quiet room and then perhaps integrate him or her into the festivities slowly?
+Do you know the outcome your bird is expecting?

 roughly 10-12 hours of daylight 12 months a year